javorskyp/expressCrud/README.md

 # Crud App with JWT and Express.
-npm install
+First: npm install
-npm run server
+Then:  npm run server
+Open Mongo with MongoDB Compass